Back to business! Launch Your New Business with 10% Off— Start Now

 quote

 Sending and receiving money electronically has become the new norm, and so is using traditional banking alternatives such as virtual banks and payment service providers.
-If you own a business in Asia or are considering entering the Asian market, then we recommend you consider Statrys.
+If you own a business in Asia or are considering entering the Asian market, consider Statrys.

-Statrys is a licensed Money Service Operator in Hong Kong that provides financial services and solutions to businesses incorporated in Hong Kong, Singapore, and the BVI.
-These services include:
+Statrys is not a bank, but a licensed Money Service Operator in Hong Kong that provides financial services and solutions to businesses incorporated in Hong Kong, Singapore, and the BVI.
+With a Statrys Multi-currency Business Account, you can hold 11 major currencies, easily send and receive funds internationally, and convert when exchange rates are favourable.

 Statrys mobile application dashboard showing a total balance in a business account.